Father Goose: His Book: Success

 Father Goose was on sale in September 1899, in plenty of time for the Christmas season.
 It was a major success, selling more than 75,000 copies.
 The quality of the illustrations was far beyond anything that had been done in American children's books up to that time.
 Its marketplace success inspired at least a score of imitations in the next season, an Old Father Gander and a Mother Wild Goose and others; one Chicago newspaper commented on these "Goose pimples in the book trade this year."
 Denslow's work affected the style of illustration in other children's books, generally for the better.

+The Songs of Father Goose, 1900: front cover (apparent child's marking on lower part of goose on the left).

 The critical reception of the book was generally quite positive.
 Father Goose was also admired and enjoyed by figures like Mark Twain and William Dean Howells.
 Baum used some of his royalties from the book to buy a lakeside house in Macatawa, Michigan; he named the place "The Sign of the Goose" and decorated it with goose motifs.

 Baum and Denslow followed up their triumph with The Songs of Father Goose (1900), which provided musical settings by composer Alberta Neiswanger Hall for 26 of the poems.
 Though not as popular as the original work, the songbook also sold well.
 Further projects to capitalize on the success, however, like a Father Goose Calendar, and a musical version that Baum and composer Paul Tietjens worked on in 1904, failed to materialize — though Baum would publish Father Goose's Year Book in 1907.

 Selections from Father Goose were reprinted in Baum's 1910 anthology L. Frank Baum's Juvenile Speaker.